hendrixjoseph/puppy-snuggles/_posts/2018-02-13-concerns-i-have-about-introducing-our-newborn-baby-to-our-dogs.md

 ---
 layout: post
-title: Concerns I Have About Introcucing Our Newborn Baby to Our Dogs
+title: Concerns I Have About Introducing Our Newborn Baby to Our Dogs
 author: JoeHx
 author-url: http://hendrixjoseph.github.io
 tags: [conversation]